HD 33266

 HD 33266 (HR 1675) is a solitary star in the northern circumpolar constellation Camelopardalis.
 It has an apparent magnitude of 6.17, making it faintly visible to the naked eye.
 Located 481 light years away, it is approaching the Sun with a heliocentric radial velocity of -4.4 km/s.

 HD 33266 is an A-type star with 2.45 times the mass of the Sun and 3.14 times the radius of the Sun.
+Although its spectral type of A2IV gives a luminosity class typical for a subgiant, stellar evolution models and its position in the Hertzsprung–Russell diagram place it on the main sequence.
 It shines at 49.7 solar luminosity from its photosphere at an effective temperature of 8,952 K, giving it a white glow, at an age of 340 million years.
 Its metallicity − elements heavier than helium − is at solar level.
 It spins slowly with a projected rotational velocity of 15 km/s and has been identified as an Am star.